The new coronavirus has brought the world to a standstill.

 - A rotation system should be employed to ensure different schedules for entering and leaving, but also for breaks and meals between employees.

-Portugal in a state of alertness
+Between 1 July to 15 September: Portugal in a state of alertness

-On 1 July Portugal moved into a state of alertness, although Lisbon and the Tejo Valley region were put into a state of contingency (intermediate level) — 19 localities in the Lisbon metropolitan area (all of Amadora and Odivelas, six parishes in Sintra, two in Loures and the parish of Santa Clara, in Lisbon) remained in a state of calamity until 1 August, but, since then, have also been put into a state of contingency.
+On 1 July Portugal moved into a state of alertness, although Lisbon and the Tejo Valley region were put into a state of contingency (intermediate level) — 19 localities in the Lisbon metropolitan area (all of Amadora and Odivelas, six parishes in Sintra, two in Loures and the parish of Santa Clara, in Lisbon) remained in a state of calamity until 1 August, but, since then, were also been put into a state of contingency.

 Mainland Portugal – state of alertness

-The main measures are:
+The main measures were:

 - Mandatory isolation for infected patients and people under active observation;